 Objective 1: Facilitate development of a workforce that meets the needs of Prince Frederick’s variety of employers.

-Encourage the College of Southern Maryland to expand partnering with Calvert County health care providers that includes classroom instruction and clinical training at locations in the county.
+Encourage apprenticeship programs and the College of Southern Maryland to expand partnerships with Calvert County health care providers that includes classroom instruction and clinical training at locations in the county.
 [ED]

 Maintain good relations with major employers and industry sectors to gauge and monitor trends and challenges in filling workforce needs.
 [ED]